Red-Studio-Ragnarok/Opticraft/.github/ISSUE_TEMPLATE/missing-mod.md

 - [ ] Did you verify if the mod actually does what it says
 - [ ] Are affiliated in any way with the mod (Being the dev, knowing the devs, etc.)

-> Additional informations is not eliminatory criteria it just helps me in my research
+> Additional information is not a criteria in any way it just helps me in my research